 Jess is a Newcastle United fan and has many great memories, her favourite being watching Tino Asprilla score a hatrick against Barcelona in the Champion’s league.

-Rus has over 14 years experience working in sport development with the Football Association, StreetGames and Basketball.
+Rus has over 18 years experience working in sport and developing coaches with the Football Association, StreetGames and Basketball.

-A passion for changing the sporting offer for young people, Rus also supports projects day to day in the Black Country and Nottingham.
+A passion for changing the sporting offer and coaching as a whole for young people.
+He also supports projects day to day in the Black Country in the Midlands.

 Graham has several years experience as a senior manager within a local authority youth service.

 Graham is a confident and charismatic tutor and group facilitator who has in depth knowledge of working with young people and project development.
 Since losing his sight 4 years ago, Graham has also worked within the disability sector and often reflects upon his blindness to positively challenge groups around inclusion.